My Immortal (fan fiction): Style and genre

 Perdition, here replacing the word prediction, refers to eternal damnation of the soul in Christian theology.
 This fits in with the story's gothic and sadist themes.

+Among the misspellings in the work, the gothic subculture and aesthetic is spelled "goffik", whose adherents, including the protagonist, are known as "goffs".
+Such spellings denote the pronunciation of English "th" as "f", which is known as th-fronting.
+Either intentionally or by coincidence, such pronunciation is coherent for a story set in a boarding school in England, where English dialects such as Cockney, Manchester, Essex and Multicultural London English feature it.

 The work notably fails to adhere to Harry Potter canon.
 It features "an incredibly out-of-character Harry Potter universe" where "at no point do any of the Harry Potter characters act even slightly like themselves".
 References to "decidedly un-Harry Potterish bands" such as My Chemical Romance, and references to book-only characters from Lord of the Rings, have also been noted.

 Chapters 39 and 40, according to the author's notes, were written by a hacker; the writing in both chapters was a "much more controlled prose that read like a lampoon of the previous 38".

 Due to its "systematically terrible" quality, the work is often believed to be a satire or parody of fan fiction.
 At the same time, the "exceedingly complicated" details of the work, including a series of related online accounts outside of FanFiction.net and the effort of writing a work of such length, led to a "consensus" among users of Encyclopedia Dramatica — a website dedicated to cataloging "internet culture" — that it would be too difficult to fake and that Gilesbie was writing sincerely, a sentiment apparently shared by other online communities who mocked the author.
 Brad Kim, editor of Know Your Meme, supported the work as genuine, citing his experiences with writing workshops on LiveJournal and Xanga where he encountered similar works, as "these were the kinds of things that would be formulated by a high school teenager in the early 2000s".